Deysol/commands/README.md

 -

 # Info
--s!help - Helps you with the commands
+- s!help - Helps you with the commands
 -
 -